Chia-Network/pool-reference/SPECIFICATION.md

 The specification does not require pools to pay out proportionally by points, but the payout scheme should be clear to farmers, and points should be acknowledged and accumulated points returned in the response.

-## Security considerations
-The pool must ensure that partials arrive quickly, faster than the 28 second time limit of inclusion into the blockchain.
-This allows farmers that have slow setups to detect issues.